shkusiak/lax_bracket-cli-app/NOTES.md

       What would you like to do next?
         >options: list_pre_rank, list_results, follow_team, list_brackets, exit

-    IF list_brackets, show a list of teams & brackets
+    IF input == list_brackets, show a list of teams & brackets

       Bracket #1:
         1. Trinity